dr-rodd/GripItGolf/docs/copy-review.md

 - New:

 **C-05 · Why we ask for an email** · `CreateTripForm.tsx:556`
 - Now: So we can confirm your trip and keep you updated.
-Leave it blank if you would rather not — the trip works either way, and no other player ever sees it.
 - New:

 ### Step 2 — Itinerary